graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 graph type, or other information applied to each generated field.

-If you utilize dependency injection within your schema, you can register your custom graph type over top of the usual one as follows:
+If you utilize dependency injection within your schema, you can register your custom graph type to be used instead of the built-in type as follows:

 ```cs
 services.AddSingleton(typeof(AutoRegisteringObjectGraphType<>), typeof(CustomAutoObjectType<>));